ChungHokage/chunghokage/README.md

-- 👋 Hi, I’m @ChungHokage.I'm 19 years old.
-I'm from VietNam.
-My hometown is Nam Dinh province.
-- 👀 I’m interested in playing videogames and football
-- 🌱 I’m currently learning Information Technology in Hanoi University of Industry
-- 💞️ I’m looking to collaborate on ...
+- 👋 Hello bro, My name is ChungHokage.
+I'm a the third year student in a University in HaNoi.
 - 📫 Contact me to work.
 My mail is chunglight01@gmail.com

 <!---